openebs-archive/openebs-docs/docs/stackpointcloud.md

 Now, the user account is created in AWS and you can go to **stackpoint.io** for creating cluster and installing OpenEBS.

 Note: If you already created a k8s cluster using stackpoint, you can go to

-[#]: 	"(Import OpenEBS Helm Charts)"
+[#]: ImportOpenEBSHelmCharts

   else proceed with next step.

 ### **Configure K8s Cluster**